vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/006_shatrunAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-For the use of the hymn by Kāuç.
-59. 7, see under the preceding hymn; by Kāuç.
+For the use of the hymn by Kāuś.
+59. 7, see under the preceding hymn; by Kāuś.
 50. 13, see under vi.
 1; by Vāit.
 16. 9, see under vi.
 3.

 ## Translations